viking-sudo-rm/StackNN/README.md

 ## Improving the model

-Due to the poor performance that the model achieves on string reversal (~66%), it's likely that there are still bugs in the implementation in stack.py.
-Having another pair of eyes to read through this implementation or suggest improvements would be immensely helpful.
+It's possible that there are still bugs stack.py, and there are definitely inefficiencies.
+The more pairs of eyes that read through the stack implementation, the better it gets.

+Some specific things that can be done are:
+* Initialize stack memory block to a certain constant size rather than concating repeatedly.
+This would let us train instances of different length in the same parallel batch.
-It would also be nice if someone could write an LSTM controller network (see [PyTorch documentation on LSTMs](http://pytorch.org/docs/master/nn.html)).
+* Implement an LSTM controller network.
+This should be pretty simple using the built-in recurrent architectures in PyTorch (see [PyTorch documentation on LSTMs](http://pytorch.org/docs/master/nn.html)).
+* Get rid of for loops in stack.py?
+Not sure how necessary this is, but could add some benefits towards parallelization.

 ## Tasks

-I think it's a good idea to try to get the model running on a single task like string reversal.
-For string reversal, you don't need an annotated data set, but can just generate a list of Python strings on the alphabet {0, 1}.
-The strings should be of varying length, and the task is as follows:
+In reverse.py, I train a feed-forward controller network to do string reversal.
+I generate a list of 800 Python strings on the alphabet {0, 1} with length normally distributed around 10.
+The task is as follows:

 ~~~~
 i:       0 1 2 3 4 5 6 7
 x:       1 1 0 1 - - - -
 y:       - - - - 1 0 1 1
 ~~~~

+In 10 epochs, the network achieves 77% test accuracy.
+I'm sure this would go higher with more training.

 As far as more linguistically interesting tasks, there's also a dataset for agreement in the folder rnn_agr_simple.